jeremy379/famous-interactive-laradock/README.md

       Now go take a coffee for you and your coworker.
 This might take a while.
       The build is required only the first time and when you update the laradock .env file.

-   - OR run only the build and up the container you want
+   - Or run only the build and up the container you want:

          docker-compose up -d nginx php-fpm workspace mysql

       The parameters -d allow docker to run as a deamon. add `phpmyadmin` if you want to use it (access: 127.0.0.1:<port defined in .env, default 8080)

-   - Running command in your project via docker
+   - Running command in your project via docker (Run these command inside the laradock directory)
         - Use `docker-exec` (the alias created before).
         - You can run `docker-compose exec --user=laradock workspace bash` in order to enter inside the VM machine
         - You can run command directly in your project by running